Perl-Apollo/Corinna/rfc/classes.md

 }
 ```

-Attempting to instantiate a fatal class is an error.
+Attempting to instantiate an abstract class is a fatal error.

 ## Subroutines versus Methods